 Indeed, synthetic biology may actually be the solution to the myriad problems the world is facing today!

-For example, take soaring gas prices.
+For example, take recent soaring gas prices.
 They’re a byproduct of American and European reliance on Russian oil.
 Such reliance could be solved by synthetic biology.
 We could employ it to manipulate the code of oil and natural gas to make it far more effective and plentiful.
 And with these next-gen fossil fuels, we could entirely eliminate our reliance on foreign oil and gas.

-Or how about those soaring grocery prices?
+Or how about soaring grocery prices?
 That, too, is a byproduct of American and European reliance on Russian wheat.
 Yet again, synthetic biology could solve that problem.
 We could employ advanced synbio techniques to improve domestic wheat yields and boost domestic production.
 Then we’d make enough wheat stateside to not need any imports from Russia.
 Problem solved!

-The list goes on and on.
-Synthetic biology won’t just change the world.
+Indeed, synthetic biology won’t just change the world.
 It has the potential to solve most of the world’s current problems!

 Why Now for This Tech Stock?